cmoffroad/osm-guidelines/README.md

 ## Minor road classification

-Use this [Decision-Tree Workflow](https://github.com/cmoffroad/osm-guidelines/blob/main/WORFLOWS.md#minor-road-classification) to find out what should be the appropriate tag.
+Use this [Decision Tree](https://github.com/cmoffroad/osm-guidelines/blob/main/WORFLOWS.md#minor-road-classification) to find out what should be the appropriate tag.